Larkenx/Rotten-Soup/README.md

 Rotten Soup is roguelike written in JavaScript with [rot.js](http://ondras.github.io/rot.js/hp/).
 I used [Vue.js](https://vuejs.org/) and [Vuetify](https://vuetifyjs.com/) to build the UI.
 Throughout the summer I'll continue to release as much content as I can and see where it goes.
 Special thanks to DragonDePlatino and DawnBringer who created the free tileset, Dawnlike, that I use for Rotten Soup.

 # Controls
+*You can find all of the controls in-game by pressing `?` or clicking the help icon in the upper right*

 - Movement is 8-directional using either the numpad or vim keys.
 You may also use the arrow-keys for 4-directional movement.
 ```
          y k u   7  8  9